erlerobot/erle_gitbook_networking/introduction_to_network/what_is_network.md

 In the *network* multiple machines (host) are connected to the comunication sub-net that allows the dialog between them.
 They can comunicate in two basic ways:

-- Through channels point by point
+- Through channels point by point(unicast)
 - Through broadcast channels

 For communicating machines that aren't able to comunicate by themselves, **routers** (intermediate machines) are used.